Phenylalanine

-Phenylalanine (symbol Phe or F) is an essential α-amino acid with the formula C_{9}H_{11}NO_{2}.
+Phenylalanine (symbol Phe or F) is an α-amino acid with the formula C_{9}H_{11}NO_{2}.
+It is one of the four aromatic amino acids and the 21 proteinogenic amino acids common to all known life forms.
+It is also one of the nine essential amino acids.
+This means that humans and other animals cannot biosynthesize phenylalanine, so they must obtain it from dietary sources such as meat, dairy, eggs, and legumes.
+Phenylalanine is found naturally in the milk of mammals.
+It is used in the manufacture of food and drink products and sold as a nutritional supplement as it is a direct precursor to the neuromodulator phenethylamine.

 It can be viewed as a benzyl group substituted for the methyl group of alanine, or a phenyl group in place of a terminal hydrogen of alanine.
-This essential amino acid is classified as neutral, and nonpolar because of the inert and hydrophobic nature of the benzyl side chain.
+It is classified as neutral, and nonpolar because of the inert and hydrophobic nature of the benzyl side chain.
 The L-isomer is used to biochemically form proteins coded for by DNA.
 Phenylalanine is a precursor for tyrosine, the monoamine neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline), and the biological pigment melanin.
 It is encoded by the messenger RNA codons UUU and UUC.

-Phenylalanine is found naturally in the milk of mammals.
-It is used in the manufacture of food and drink products and sold as a nutritional supplement as it is a direct precursor to the neuromodulator phenethylamine.
-As an essential amino acid, phenylalanine is not synthesized de novo in humans and other animals, who must ingest phenylalanine or phenylalanine-containing proteins.

 The one-letter symbol F was assigned to phenylalanine for its phonetic similarity.